Tuesday, January 20, 2026

 During the Carlos Menem presidency, newsroom-as-set trends were introduced to Argentina in a more modern and professional manner.

-For example, Telenoche (Canal 13), from 1990 to the mid-2010's, used a set featuring a multi-monitor control room as its main backdrop, designed to have a working newsroom feel.
+For example, Telenoche (Artear) used a studio set, which featured a multi-monitor control room as its primary backdrop, designed to have a working newsroom feel.

 However, the newsroom-as-set trend was not new for Teletrece (UCTV), as it was already used for its secondary editions (afternoons/late-nights) during the 1980's.